-Participating surgeons must complete the Diploma within 5 years from registration.
+Candidates must complete all components of the Diploma within 5 years of registration.
 It is anticipated that participants will undertake the course on a part-time basis as they will also be working in a patient focused clinical role.

 Should the necessity for a delay in the completion date arise (called an "interruption to study"), participating surgeons should contact the BSSH Diploma Course Co-ordinator via diploma@bssh.ac.uk.

 A form will be supplied and applicants will be required to submit their request via email as above.
 Interruptions are only granted prospectively and in exceptional circumstances.
 It is the responsibility of the participating surgeon to advise the BSSH Diploma Course Co-ordinator of changes of circumstances that affect their status on the course.
-See Section
+See Section 19.
+MitigatingCircumstances